 How has Victoria changed in this chapter from how she used to be?
 Use specifics from the text to support your response.

 If Mrs. Cavendish changes kids who are different, what do you think is wrong with Victoria?
-What would want to change about ?
+What would Mrs. Cavendish want to change about Victoria?
 Explain using specifics from the text.

 Victoria tells Mr. Alice, “My parents will be here any minute now, you just wait.
 They won’t let you do anything to me.
 Father will sue you and take all your money.”
 Mr. Alice laughs at this.
 Why do you think he laughs?
 Explain.

-Compare the way Victoria viewed the house the first time she was there to how she views it now (intook at your response to the question about the house in Chapter Four Explain using specifics from the text to support your view.
+Compare the way Victoria viewed the house the first time she was there to how she views it now.
+(Hint: Look at your response to the question about the house in Chapter Four.)
+Explain using specifics from the text to support your view.

-Victoria makes sure not to forget that there are thirty seats at the table in the Cavendish home “All the same, Victoria held the number thirty (not counting the two big chairs) in her head.
+Victoria makes sure not to forget that there are thirty seats at the table in the Cavendish home: “All the same, Victoria held the number thirty (not counting the two big chairs) in her head.
 Perhaps it would be useful later.
 But useful for what?
 Victoria asked herself.
 She did not have an answer.”
 Do you have an answer?
 What might that number be useful for?
 Come up with some possible reasons.

-Victoria notes that Mrs. Cavendish looks different“…she could see the tight gray color of Mrs. Cavendish’s skin, and beneath the pretty blue of her eyes, an angry red.
+Victoria notes that Mrs. Cavendish looks different: “…she could see the tight gray color of Mrs. Cavendish’s skin, and beneath the pretty blue of her eyes, an angry red.
 Last time she had seen Mrs. Cavendish, she had looked bright and happy, but now her hair was not quite as shiny, her skin not quite as smooth.”
 Why do you think this is?
 Come up with some possible reasons.

 Chapter Ten